LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D2-MoreNewES6Features.md

 ### Local Storage

 An HTML5 feature that allows data storage in a user’s browser with no expiration.
-It’s part of the Web Storage API and unlike cookies, it isn’t sent to the server and can hold up to 5MB of data per domain.
-The data persists even after the browser window is closed.
+It’s part of the Web Storage API and unlike cookies, data isn’t sent to the server and can hold up to 5MB of data per domain.
+The data persists even after the browser is closed.

 - localStorage["key"]
 - localStorage.getItem("key")